mtlynch/mediagoblin/docs/source/siteadmin/theming.rst

     <link rel="stylesheet" type="text/css"
           href="{{ request.staticdirect('/css/theme.css', 'theme') }}"/>

-You can name the css file whatever you like.
+You can name the CSS file whatever you like.
 Now make the directory for ``assets/css/`` and add the file ``assets/css/theme.css``.

 You can now put custom CSS files in here and any CSS you add will